fluiddyn/fluidfft/doc/install.rst

 - mpi4py (optional, only for mpi runs),

-- pyfftw: FluidFFT can of course use pyfftw and it is often a very fast solution for undistributed FFT.
-However, pyfftw is just an optional dependency.
+- pyfftw (optional): FluidFFT can of course use pyfftw and it is often a very fast solution for undistributed FFT.

 - And of course FFT libraries!